dimjimitris/ECRYPT_Project_V5/README.md

 1. Clone the repository.
 2. Install the required dependencies.
 3. Run `test.py` to observe the results of some testing we did on our algorithms
 4. `rabin_signature.py` contains the functions used for key generation, signing and verifying.
+By running this file you can use a simple program which utilizes our functions with a fixed seed so that results are reproducible.

 ## Rabin Signature API